-(1) The term "construction" means the construction of military housing units and ancillary supporting facilities or the improvement or rehabilitation of existing units or ancillary supporting facilities.

-(2) The term "contract" includes any contract, lease, or other agreement entered into under the authority of this chapter.

-(3) The term "military unaccompanied housing" means military housing intended to be occupied by members of the armed forces serving a tour of duty unaccompanied by dependents.

-(4) The term "United States" includes the Commonwealth of Puerto Rico, Guam, the United States Virgin Islands, and the District of Columbia.
+- (1) The term "construction" means the construction of military housing units and ancillary supporting facilities or the improvement or rehabilitation of existing units or ancillary supporting facilities. - (2) The term "contract" includes any contract, lease, or other agreement entered into under the authority of this chapter. - (3) The term "eligible entity" means any private person, corporation, firm, partnership, or company and any State or local government or housing authority of a State or local government. - (4) The term "military unaccompanied housing" means military housing intended to be occupied by members of the armed forces serving a tour of duty unaccompanied by dependents. - (5) The term "United States" includes the Commonwealth of Puerto Rico, Guam, the United States Virgin Islands, and the District of Columbia.

 (Added Pub.
 L. 104-324, title II, §208(a), Oct.
 19, 1996, 110 Stat.
-3909.)
+3909; amended Pub.
+L. 108-293, title II, §207(a), Aug.
+9, 2004, 118 Stat.
+1034.)